Three Monkeys Restaurant Review

 Three Monkeys restaurant is set in the Jungle somewhere between Phuket Town and Chalong, part of the popular Hanuman World Zipline attraction.
 With a beautiful and unusual design, the Three Monkeys restaurant has been a success from day 1, attracting a crowd of teenagers and young families.
 The restaurant is surprisingly large, built on several levels on the side of a hill overlooking the Chalong area.

 The restaurant serves mostly Thai food, but surprisingly, there is also a Japanese counter.
-Not a fancy one but with a classic choice of sashimi and sushi to please the local crowd.
+It is not a fancy one, but it has a classic choice of sashimi and sushi to please the local crowd.
 The Thai food looked more interesting if you travelled that far to discover Thailand.

-Three Monkeys is a bit out-of-the-way but is worth a stop if you are driving south in the direction of Wat Chalong or even the Big Buddha.
-Technically it is not so far from The Phuket Weekend Naka Market. (which is not the walking street market).
+Three Monkeys is a bit out-of-the-way but is worth a stop if you are driving south in the direction of Wat Chalong or even the Phuket Big Buddha.
+Technically, it is not far from The Phuket Weekend Naka Market. (which is not the walking street market).

 Remember to avoid weekends, especially Sundays, as the queue can be longer than 30 minutes and reservations are impossible.